 Spend a wonderful afternoon in Herastrau Park!
 This is the largest park in the city, and one of the most beloved places for both the locals and the visitors.

-If you’re not here after the closing hours of the museum, you can also visit the National Village Museum “Dimitrie Gusti”, a fascinating Romanian institution on the shore of Herastrau lake.
-Definitely a must see in Bucharest!
+If you’re not here after the closing hours of the museum, you MUST also visit the National Village Museum “Dimitrie Gusti”, a fascinating Romanian institution on the shore of Herastrau lake.

 Traditional clothing from every region of the country is exposed here, along with traditional architecture styles, objects and historical lifestyle information from the entire Romanian space.